Call us today:

 • Load-bearing capacity improves

-In a typical case a DN150 PN10 flange and a DN150 PN25 flange share the same nominal size but they differ significantly in thickness and drilling requirements.
+In a typical case, a DN150 PN10 flange and a DN150 PN25 flange share the same nominal size but they can differ in thickness and drilling requirements.
 Higher PN ratings require increased flange thickness and stronger bolting to maintain sealing integrity.
 These differences are not optional, because they are fixed by the standard and must be respected to maintain system integrity.

 4. Flange Types Under DIN EN 1092-1